NikosAlexandris/pvgis-prototype/docs/cli/basics.md

 Following are some examples that fail and ideally should return meaninfgul error messages.

-!!! danger
+!!! danger "Example that fails"

-    Example that fails :

     ``` bash exec="true" result="ansi" source="material-block"
     pvgis-prototype irradiance global inclined 8 45 214 170 '2010-01-27 12:00:00'